isomerpages/tp-virtualcampus/_explore/be-caring/caring-for-community.md

 ---

-### Special Needs Cluster

-#### Project This Ability
+### Project This Ability
-**Project Objectives:**
+This project provides volunteers with a platform to interact with Persons with Intellectual Disabilities (PWIDs) virtually, with the following project objectives in mind:

-1. To allow our volunteers to be able to deepen their understanding of Persons with Intellectual Disabilities (PWIDs)
+1. To befriend Persons with Intellectual Disabilities (PWIDs)
-2. To provide the clients with a platform to interact with a new group of volunteers from a different demographic
+2. To equip the beneficiaries with enhanced fine motor skills through activities
 3. To equip our volunteers with the necessary skills to respectfully communicate and interact with people with special needs
-4. To enable volunteers to step out of their comfort zone and successfully facilitate the activity sessions

-Number of volunteers: 9
-Number of beneficiaries: 100

-**Why and how did the project impact the beneficiaries and volunteers**

-Beneficiaries: Some of the activities planned for the clients are games such as bingo, or Guess what games!
-Other activities also include arts and craft, as well as song and dance sessions for a great workout!
-Consequently, with the help of our volunteers, they were able to engage in more stimulating activities.
-Through the different activities planned, their bodies and minds are kept active.

-Volunteers: Volunteers are given a platform to interact with Persons with Intellectual Disabilities (PWIDs).
-The carrying out of activities for each session also allows a volunteer to step out of their comfort zone in order to ensure that the activities are engaging enough for the clients.
-Through hosting the various activities, they are also given opportunities to learn how to interact with PWIDs.
-Additionally, through our dry runs, volunteers were given the opportunity to bond and befriend each other.
-This also in turn improves the rapport between them to carry out a successful session for the clients at MINDS.

-**Continuation of Project**

-Project This Ability will see its continuation of its third run in Term 4.
-Project This Ability may hopefully stand the chance of conducting its third run face-to-face (entirely dependent on the Covid-19 situation).
-However, please be rest assured that Project This Ability will be here to stay in Temasek Polytechnic’s Community Service Club as a long-term volunteering project.
-Therefore, be it virtual or physical, do keep a lookout when we call for volunteers!
+Through the different activities such as Bingo, arts and crafts planned, we engaged the beneficiaries cognitively and physically.

 ![Project This Ability](/images/CSC_Project_This_Ability.png)

+---

-#### Sign With Me
+### Sign With Me Workshop
-**What is the project about (Project objectives, number of volunteers and beneficiaries):**

-1. To allow our volunteers to deepen their understanding of the challenges that persons with hearing disabilities face in everyday life.
-2. To provide the volunteers with an avenue to learn the basics of how to interact with persons with hearing disabilities.
-3. To equip our volunteers with the necessary skills to respectfully communicate and interact with people with special needs.

-Number of Volunteers: 60
-Beneficiaries: NIL

-**So What: Why and how did the project impact the beneficiaries and volunteers**
+This was a workshop conducted by DON8URI, a F&B social enterprise which advocates for social integration of deaf individuals.
+The objectives of the workshop were as follows:

+1. To empathize with the hearing impaired
-Volunteers: During the Sign with Me workshop, some information disseminated were terms used by the deaf community, manual alphabet and numbers and a lot more.
-Through this workshop, volunteers managed to clear up any misconceptions they may have on the deaf community.
-The workshop was an educational one as they managed to pick up some Singapore Sign Language (SgSL) and even win prizes through the various quizzes!
+2. To pick up basic sign language such as terms used by the deaf community, manual alphabet, etc.

+Through the guidance of a deaf instructor, participants were able to clear misconceptions they had about the deaf community, and even won prizes through the various quizzes!
-**Now What: Any follow up for the projects**

-This workshop will be conducted again as our volunteers were very receptive and had a lot of fun attending this workshop.
-We may be considering to lengthen this one-day workshop to a full-fledged sign language course, so do keep a lookout for that if it happens!

 ![Sign With Me](/images/CSC_Sign_With_Me.png)